xiaowangCN/GeneDMRs/README.md

 GeneDMRs(Dbannotation = "org.Mm.eg.db")
 ```

-Before the starting quickly or starting step by step, the user could download the example data or the whole folder from "/methdata" for testing.
+Before starting quickly or starting step by step, the user could download the example data or the whole folder from "/methdata" for testing.
 In the folder "/methdata", "1_1.gz", "1_2.gz" and "1_3.gz" files are the control group, while "2_1.gz" and "2_1.gz" files are case group.
 The user just needs to give one path for GeneDMRS package, e.g., "paths = paste(system.file(package = "GeneDMRs")" which is the package systme path.

 1. If get all differentially methylated genes (DMGs) quickly